krakend/krakend-documentation/backends/pubsub.md

   documentation:
     parent: backends
 ---
 Since KrakenD 1.0 you can connect an endpoint to multiple publish/subscribe backends, helping you integrate with **event driven architectures**.
 For instance, a frontend client can push events to a queue using a REST interface.
 Or a client could consume a REST endpoint that is plugged to the last events pushed in a backend.
-You can even validate messages and formats, as all the KrakenD available middleware can be used.
+You can even **validate messages and formats** as all the KrakenD available middleware can be used.
 The list of supported backend technologies is:

 - AWS SNS (Simple Notification Service) and SQS (Simple Queueing Service)
 - Azure Service Bus Topic and Subscription